Select a topic using the dropdown below.

 The OU Graduate College provides the New Graduate Teaching Assistant Orientation each fall and spring semester for all newly appointed GTAs.

 The New GTA Orientation is required for all newly appointed GTAs, including those in supporting roles where their duties are primarily grading and/or holding office hours.

 Failure to complete this orientation will result in an enrollment hold being placed on the GTA's account for the following semester.

 The Spring 2024 New GTA Orientation has an online and in-person component.
 The online component will be hosted via Canvas asynchronously.
-For the in-person component of the orientation, all participants must attend one of the synchronous New GTA Orientation workshops, offered in the first four-five weeks of the semester.
+For the in-person component of the orientation, all participants must attend one of the synchronous New GTA Orientation workshops, offered in the first four-six weeks of the semester.
 Workshop details will be provided via the Canvas platform.

 Registrants will be added to the Spring 2024 orientation's Canvas platform starting on December 4th, 2023 and new GTAs will have between 3 and 6 weeks to complete the online component of the orientation, depending on when they register.

 They are eligible for the waiver in the semesters they are appointed (plus summer) as a qualifying GA (.50 FTE assistantship for the full semester).